The Quabbin Controlled Deer Hunt

 Hunter Selection Process

 Approximately 1,200 hunters will be randomly selected from applications submitted with the required fee.
 TO INCREASE YOUR CHANCES OF BEING SELECTED, CHECK AS MANY SEGMENTS AS POSSIBLE FOR WHICH EVERYONE WILL BE AVAILABLE.
-Beginning this year the DCR will be able to place hunters in segments according to their preferences.
+Hunters will be placed in segments according to their preferences.
 Rank the segments from 1 (highest) through 4 (lowest) for all segments you want to hunt.
 Leave blank any segments you do not wish to hunt.
 At least one segment much be ranked.
 The drawing to select hunters will be based on the last digits of your MassWildlife Customer ID Number.
 All eligible Customer ID numbers listed on the application will be included in the lottery.

 Instructions for Completing the Application: